PetterTech/blog/content/posts/2013-10-08-powershell-vmware-migrate-all-vms-on-a-datastore.md

 ---
 PowerCLI is just awsome 🙂

-This simple one-liner migrates all vm&#8217;s off one datastore to a new one:
+This simple one-liner migrates all vm's off one datastore to a new one:

  ```
 Get-VM -Datastore <datastore1> | Move-VM -Datastore <datastore2>
  ```

-You can also move vm&#8217;s off one datastore and place them in any datastore within a specified datastore cluster:
+You can also move vm's off one datastore and place them in any datastore within a specified datastore cluster:

  ```
 $DatastoreCluster1 = Get-DatastoreCluster -Name 'DatastoreCluster1'